alaki98/hello-world/README.md

 It now includes steps for Github.

-# add a new section
+# Add a new section
 a new section is added here.